Babushka Lady

-The Babushka Lady is an unidentified woman present during the 1963 assassination of US President John F. Kennedy who is speculated to have photographed or filmed the events that occurred in Dallas’ Dealey Plaza at the time President Kennedy was shot.
+The Babushka Lady is an unidentified woman present during the 1963 assassination of US President John F. Kennedy who is speculated to have photographed or filmed the events that occurred in Dallas' Dealey Plaza at the time President Kennedy was shot.
 Her nickname arose from the US Army headscarf she wore, which was similar to scarves worn by elderly Russian women.
 Babushka (бабушка) literally means "grandmother" or "old woman" in Russian.

 The Babushka Lady was seen to be holding a camera by eyewitnesses and was also seen in film accounts of the assassination.
+Dressed in a tan or light-brown knee-length overcoat, a headscarf tied under her chin, and possibly sunglasses, she stood on the grass between Elm and Main streets, holding a camera to her face.
+Her calm demeanor stood in stark contrast to the panic of the surrounding crowd.

-She was observed standing on the grass between Elm and Main streets, standing amongst onlookers in front of the Dallas County Building, and is visible in the Zapruder film, as well as in the films of Orville Nix, Marie Muchmore, and Mark Bell, 44 minutes and 47 seconds into the Bell film; even though the shooting had already taken place and most of her surrounding witnesses took cover, she can be seen still standing with the camera at her face.
+She is visible in the Zapruder film, as well as in the films of Orville Nix, Marie Muchmore, and Mark Bell, 44 minutes and 47 seconds into the Bell film; even though the shooting had already taken place and most of her surrounding witnesses took cover, she can be seen still standing with the camera at her face.
 After the shooting, she crossed Elm Street and joined the crowd that went up the grassy knoll.

 The Babushka Lady is last seen in photographs walking east on Elm Street.
 Neither she, nor the film she may have taken, have ever been positively identified.
 Her first appearance on film chronologically is on the sidewalk in front of the Dallas County Building, which is visible in an image as being on Kennedy's right.
 She would have crossed Houston Street and onto Dealey Plaza in order to be visible in the Dealey Plaza images.
 This may imply that the images show two different women of similar appearance.
 It is plausible that once the motorcade passed by she was able to cross the street to catch a second motorcade drive past on Dealey Plaza where she would be on Kennedy's left.